collec-science/docker-collec/README.md

 * docker images: displays the list of available images
 * docker container ls: displays the list of containers
-* docker stop docker-collec-master_collec-web_1 : stops the container containing the collec-web image
+* docker stop collec-docker_collec-web_1 : stops the container containing the collec-web image
-* docker start docker-collec-master_collec-web_1 &! starts the previously stopped container
+* docker start collec-docker_collec-web_1: starts the previously stopped container
 * docker-compose up &!: starts the containers in the background
 * docker-compose up -d: starts the collec-web and collec-db in their respective containers, recreating them
-* docker exec -ti docker-collec-master_collec-web_1 /bin/bash: connects to the container and allows to execute commands
+* docker exec -ti collec-docker_collec-web_1 /bin/bash: connects to the container and allows to execute commands
-* docker rmi docker-collec-master_collec-web --force: suddenly deletes the collec-web image
+* docker rmi collec-docker_collec-web --force: suddenly deletes the collec-web image
 * docker-compose up --build: recreates both images.
 Warning: the database will be recreated!
-* docker update --restart=no docker-collec-master_collec-web_1 : disables the automatic start of the container
+* docker update --restart=no collec-docker_collec-web_1 : disables the automatic start of the container
-* docker inspect docker-collec-master_collec-web_1: displays the current container settings
+* docker inspect collec-docker_collec-web_1: displays the current container settings
 * docker system prune -a : deletes all images, to reset docker

 ## Database backup